 a.
 Overview.
 The FAA purchase card (i.e. SmartPay Card) is an internationally accepted credit card.
 The purchase card is issued through General Services Administration (GSA) contract with a credit card bank, e.g., U.S. Bank.
-FAA employees who receive training and a Delegation of Purchasing Authority (DPA) from the Chief of the Contracting Office (COCO) are authorized to use the card, within the specified dollar limits, to acquire products and services.
+FAA employees who receive training and a Delegation of Purchasing Authority (DPA) from the Manager, Strategic Acquisitions are authorized to use the card, within the specified dollar limits, to acquire products and services.